awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 If you haven't created a key pair already, you can create one using the Amazon EC2 console\.
 If you plan to launch instances in multiple regions, you'll need to create a key pair in each region\.
 For more information about regions, see [Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **To create a key pair**
 + Use the Amazon EC2 console to create a key pair\.
-For more information about creatiting a key pair, see [Create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information about creating a key pair, see [Create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.